Pop

 master criminal Lucy Liu in this slick, violent thriller.

-Director Kaos (that’s his one-word moniker) promises a maximum
+Director Kaos (thats his one-word moniker) promises a maximum

 of action with a minimum of computer effects.